bibek-shahi/Expense-Tracker/README.md

 A simple command-line expense tracker built with Python.

 This project allows users to add, update, delete, list, and summarize expenses.
 Expense data is stored locally in a JSON file.
+From https://roadmap.sh/projects/expense-tracker

 ## Features